 About Scott McDougall

-In April of 2021 I will start my 19th year in my Real Estate career, ... the 13th since returning home to Manitoulin Island.
+In April of 2022 I will have started my 20th year in my Real Estate career, ... the 14th since returning home to Manitoulin Island.

 As with many businesses it takes time to get established in real estate.

-I believe being associated with a respected brokerage like J. James Bousquet Realty Inc. was integral to the launching and continued growth of my career on the Manitoulin.
+I believe being associated with a respected brokerage like Bousquet Realty, Inc. was integral to the launching and continued growth of my career on the Manitoulin.

 More information about our company can be found on the following link;